St Andrew's House: Governmental use

-St. Andrew's House was originally designed and built as the official headquarters of the Scottish Office.
-Following the passing of the Scotland Act 1998, since 1999 St. Andrew's House now accommodates part of the Scottish Government, including the office of the First Minister of Scotland and Deputy First Minister of Scotland along with the Private Offices of all the Cabinet Secretaries and the Directorates dealing with justice and health.
+St Andrew's House was originally designed and built as the headquarters of the Scottish Office.
+Following the passing of the Scotland Act 1998, since 1999 St Andrew's House now accommodates part of the Scottish Government, including the office of the First Minister of Scotland and Deputy First Minister of Scotland along with the Private Offices of all the Cabinet Secretaries and the Directorates dealing with justice and health.
 The building underwent a major refurbishment in 2001, although the facade is still coated in a sooty residue.
 It now accommodates 1,400 civil servants and has eight floors.